serge-medvedev/freeton-toolbox/README.md

 ## Operator setup

 This one is much simpler.
-We'll have to run a periodic [cron job](operator/crontab) to get email notifications sent by the Validator and confirm those transactions locally.
-To do this we'll be using __imapfilter__ utility (see the [configuration file sample](operator/imapfilter/config.lua)) for dealing with emails and dockerized version of `tonos-cli` utility for dealing with transactions.
+We'll have to run a periodic [cron job](operator/crontab) to monitor transactions initiated by the Validator and confirm them locally.

-1. Repeat step 1 of the previous section
+1. Repeat steps 0 and 1 of the previous section

-2. Put the custodian keys in `/opt/freeton-toolbox/.secrets/deploy.keys.json`
+1. Put the custodian keys in `/opt/freeton-toolbox/.secrets/deploy.keys.json`

-3. Build the `tonos-cli` image:
+1. Build the `tonos-cli` image:
     ```bash
     $ cd /opt/freeton-toolbox/tonos-cli
     ### Build the image.